The Future We Envision and Deserve

 The Green New Deal – a 10-year plan that Rep. Ocasio-Cortez and Sen. Markey introduced – recognizes the inextricability of environmental, social, and economic justice.
 The solution that the Green New Deal proposes is a reimagined economy and social ecosystem that transitions our society away from an unsustainable reliance on fossil fuels, coal and natural gas industries, and other factors driving us on the road towards inevitable destruction.
 The Green New Deal strives for net-zero greenhouse gas emissions over 10 years through decarbonizing the economy.
 We must transform food and vehicle production; create new jobs, industries, and economies; shift away from coal and natural gas industries; and protect the people as we transition industries through provisions like universal healthcare and training and education expansion.

-The goals of the Green New Deal are:
+The Goals of the Green New Deal are:

 1. to achieve net-zero greenhouse gas emissions through a fair and just transition for all communities and workers;